 DrChrono’s All-in-One integrated EHR and medical billing software aims to modernize patient care and optimize practice efficiency.
 The EHR software is apt for practices of all sizes, small to large, c..
 Read more

 ChiroTouch is an Electronic Health Record (EHR) company established in 1999.
 It is designed to facilitate small and medium-sized practices.
 The system is fully integrated with a seamless medical bil..
 Read more

 CareCloud Charts is a specialty-driven EHR that allows clinicians with in-depth customization and a clean user interface.
 CareCloud EMR currently supports nine specialties; cardiology, ophthalmology, ..
 Read more

-In contrast, modern technology facilitates virtual servers which host your data on the ‘cloud’.
+In contrast, modern technology facilitates virtual servers that host your data on the ‘cloud’.
 This is a virtualized environment.
 It’s a popular option as users can often access the data from anywhere, as long as they have internet connections.
-This is different to server based systems where you usually need to be connected to the network of which the servers are part.
+This is different from server-based systems where you usually need to be connected to the network of which the servers are part.